srijasiva/Arqiva/README.md

 - Python 3.11
 - Selenium
 - WebDriver for the browser you are testing (e.g., ChromeDriver for Google Chrome)
+- `unittest-xml-reporting` for XML reports
+- `html-testRunner` for HTML reports

 ## Installation